dmbarbour/awelon/AboutABC.md

 ## ABC Behavior Overview

 The ABC stream transforms a value within an implicit environment.
-ABC's basic type system isn't anything special - numbers, blocks, pairs, sums, unit and void.
+ABC's type system is structural, where complex values are constructed using numbers, blocks, pairs, sums, unit and void.
 ABC's number type is arbitrary precision rationals.

-The primary structural type of ABC is the pair.
-Pairs are used idiomatically to model lists, stacks, trees, text, association lists, and other complex data structures.
-Ultimately, pairs model a complete computation environment.
-Primitive ABC operations manipulate only a small part of the value near the root of the value structure, returning the rest unobserved and untouched.
+The primary structuring type for ABC is the pair.
+Pairs are used idiomatically to model lists, stacks, trees, text, and more complex data structures.
+Each ABC operators manipulate only a small part of the value near the root of the value structure, returning the rest unobserved and unaffected.
+ABC can easily model stack-based programming or other programming environments.

 ABC relies heavily on structural typing and partial evaluation to understand how a program will behave at runtime.